Teacher of Music & Commercial/Music Technology

 Essential

-• Degree level qualification and high academic achievement
+• Degree-level qualification and demonstrable academic achievement.

-• The ability to manage behaviour effectively to ensure a good and safe learning environment
+• The ability to manage behaviour effectively to ensure a good and safe learning environment.

-• A commitment to equal opportunities and inclusion
+• A commitment to equal opportunities and inclusion.

-• Highly effective time management skills
+• Good time management skills.

-• Commitment to professional development
+• A commitment to professional development.

 Apply